 Software developers generally create programs and applications for stand-alone desktop and mobile platforms.
 The software they create allows average users to interact with computer tools for a range of activities and tasks.

 To accomplish this, software developers work with many interrelated programming languages.
 Additionally, they need to have a clear understanding of not only development best practices, but also the theory behind the programming.
 As such, software development demands a broad range of learned skills.
+Software developers often work in an agile environment, also known as scrum.
+DevOps is also a culture, or practice, known to software developers.
+DevOps is a way to unify software development and software operation.

 Just as software development is focused on creating computer programs using programming languages, web development also uses computer code to create user-facing software, in the form of websites.
+Web development vs mobile development have a lot of differences, mobile development also known as iOS development or Android development.
+Mobile development requires different coding languages than web developers.

 Website developers are often more involved with the non-design aspects of web development, though this isn't always the case.
 Web developers use coding and writing markup to create interactive webpages.
 These pages can be as simple as online text files, or as complicated as ecommerce sites.
 No matter the end product, if users are accessing it in their web browser, then there's a good chance that it was built—at least partially—by a web developer.

 Web development can be divided into two separate focuses, namely client side and server side.
 Client-side development is responsible for every element that users can directly access on the page, while server-side development supports the back-end systems that make up the digital infrastructure of the web page.
 The client-side systems allow the users to tell the webpage what they want it to do, and the server-side systems are responsible for fulfilling those requests.
+If you know back-end development and front-end development, you would be called a full-stack developer.

 If you're interested in learning programming as a springboard to better job prospects, then you should recognize that even though software and web development both rely on code (making them two sides of similar, if not the same, coin) the processes of learning the skills associated with each can be quite different.

-Becoming a software developer generally requires somewhat extensive schooling.
-Most software developers need to complete at least a bachelor’s degree, during which time they learn not only programming code, but also computer fundamentals, computer architecture, and data structure.
+Understanding the difference between software engineer vs software developer can be confusing at first, but one differentiating factor between the two is that becoming a software developer generally requires somewhat extensive schooling.
+Most software developers need to complete at least a bachelor's degree, during which time they learn not only programming code, but also computer fundamentals, computer architecture, and data structure.
 If you want to be a software developer, you will likely need to do a software engineering externship or spend time volunteering development work to build experience before employers will be willing to consider hiring you on full time.

 Web development coding bootcamps are immersive, intensive courses designed to give prospective programmers all the education they need to begin a career in web development.
 The average tuition for coding bootcamps is $11,400, and the courses can be completed in 14 weeks (on average).
 These courses are also designed to provide students with numerous coding projects for use in portfolios, and many bootcamps also offer job-placement services to ensure that every graduate makes the transition from learner to worker as easily as possible.